Paris Cirque Phenix Circus

-The largest circus tent in the world had its debut in Paris in the year 2000 and since its opening, millions of people have been entertained with its fabulous shows and the latest creation of CirKAfrica 2 from Soweto to Harlem that also goes on tour, is no exception, yet even the tent itself is a marvel.
+The largest circus tent in the world had its debut in Paris in the year 2000 and since its opening, millions of people have been entertained with the Paris Cirque Phenix circus shows and the latest creation of CirKAfrica 2 from Soweto to Harlem that also goes on tour, is no exception, yet even the tent itself is a marvel.

-The Cirque Phenix is an enormous, luxury big top circus tent that was created in Paris by Alain Pacherie, and being able to cater for 6000 spectators for any one circus performance, it is the largest big top in the world.
+Now the Paris Cirque Phenix circus is an enormous, luxury big top circus tent that was created in Paris by Alain Pacherie, and being able to cater for 6000 spectators for any one circus performance, it is the largest big top in the world.

 Cirque Phenix centre stage